maniaclab/snowmass-connect-docs/docs/index.md

 1. Storage locations available to the user
 2. How to transfer files to and from the Snowmass21 Connect node
-3. The methods of making files available on the Grid for jobs
+3. Methods of making files available to the grid for jobs

 ## Access to Software